 2. There’s A Form For That

 Another element about travel in Japan that surprised me was the constant form-filling – for a country so forward-thinking and efficient you’ll be surprised at how many forms you’ll need to fill out.
 Aside from filling the usual arrivals card at the airport you’ll also need to fill out a form before you can exchange notes at the currency counter and you’ll be asked to fill another one in with all your life details if you’re looking to buy a rail pass.
-(On the upside foreigners do get discount tickets, including on the Narita Express, so keep your passport handy for proof of nationality.)

 3. Eat Where You Buy